Designing the Private label onboarding system

 A visual guidance that serves as a comprehensive reference for the client's team.

-A visual guidance that serves as a comprehensive reference for the client's team.
+The visual guidance serves as a comprehensive reference for the client's team.
 Its purpose is to assist them in preparing the specific information and files required for the Excel workbook.
-It includes visual examples and technical specifications for every customization area, such as image dimensions, file formats, and the exact placement of each element within the quoting experience.

-Phase 2 - Semantic token architecture and implementation
+2. Semantic token architecture and implementation

 Start by establishing the Client Property Library to systematically store all private label assets, including logos, favicons, images, illustrations, and icons.
+Our client, AHIS (American Honda Insurance Solutions), requested a custom icon style to match their brand’s aesthetic and color palette.

-Applying tokens and variables in Figma
+3. Applying tokens and variables in Figma

 To translate client assets into the white-label environment, I transformed hex codes and typography into semantic design tokens.
 These tokens were then mapped to specific brand variables, allowing for an automated and consistent theme application across the entire product.